-One of my all-time favorite chocolate muffin recipes comes from King Arthur flour.
+One of my all-time favorite chocolate muffin recipes comes from King Arthur Flour (now King Arthur Baking).
 I’ve been making these muffins for years, but recently discovered that KA has a new and improved version which they say rise even higher.
 They modified the recipe in 2012 by reducing the heat to 350 and decreasing the milk.
 I never had a problem with the first version, but went ahead and used the improved version yesterday.

 Chocolate Breakfast Muffins Notes

 Still great muffins!
 A few tips, though.
 Be careful measuring your flour.
 KA uses 8 1/2 ounces by weight and calls that 2 cups.
 Usually 2 cups weighs 9 or 10 ounces depending on the source, so if you don’t have a scale and are measuring your flour by volume, use a light hand.
 Also, I tried making these with a mix of natural cocoa powder and Dutch process and didn’t get quite the rise.
 Actually, I think they rose and fell flat.
 My guess is the acidity of the natural cocoa played into that and caused the muffins to rise too quickly and fall.
 The muffin in the photo was a “re-do” where I went back to using the usual Dutched cocoa powder.
 So measure the flour properly and use Dutch cocoa rather than natural.
 And finally, use a generous 1/3 cup of oil instead of butter.
 I think the oil keeps the muffins moist, and I certainly didn’t miss the flavor of butter with all that chocolate.

 - 2 cups King Arthur Unbleached All-Purpose Flour